thorlorick/multiTenantGradeInsight/README.md

 - Upload CSV files with student grades and assignments
 - Use tags to organize classes, subjects, or terms
 - Each teacher’s data is isolated within their school
-- No training or setup required—just upload and go
+- No training or setup required — just upload and go

 ### 👪 For Parents
 - See real-time updates on student progress